l-mota/l-mota/README.md

 # Hi there, I'm Lucas Mota 👋

-I'm an experienced Fullstack Developer with over 4 years of experience.
+I'm an experienced Full Stack Developer with over 4 years of experience.

 Throughout my career as a Full Stack Developer, I have helped my clients get their projects off the ground, promoting integration and scalability in modern applications while ensuring efficiency and functionality.